Lille Kirkestræde 1: 19th century

 The building seen on an old illustration.

 At the time of the 1801 census, the property was home to a total of 19 people.
 Abraham Bendixen, a manufacturer, resided in the building with his wife Zimire Abraham, his son and business partner Moses Bendixen and a maid.
 Anne Elisabeth Wilken, a widow barkeeper, resided in the building with her 24-year-old daughter Sophie Marie Wilken and a maid.
 Peder Seideger, employed by the Swedish envoy, resided in the building with his wife Caroline Hansdatter and their six-year-old daughter Trine Franciska Seideger as well as toll/duty accountant Peder Mehl and clerk Christian Honningdal.
 Lauritz Møller, a club host, resided in the building with his wife Nicoline Trane, their five-year-old daughter, a housekeeper, two maids and a male caretaker.

 The property was listed as No. 101 in the new cadastre of 1806.
 It was owned by an assessor named Horn at the time.

 The property was later owned by engraver/jeweler Herman Anton Eylargi (1769-1837).
 He also owned Kronprinsensgade No. 36 (now Kronprinsensgade 10).
-On 14 June 1814, he was married to ;ette Sophie Weyvadt (1779-1864).
+On 14 June 1814, he was married to Mette Sophie Weyvadt (1779-1864).

 At the time of the 1840 census, the property was home to a total of 28 people.
 The now 66-year-old Moses Bendixsen was still residing in the ground floor apartment.
 He lived there with his wife Hanne Bendixsen, their four daughters (aged 20 to 27) and a maid.
 Peter Christian Bøysen, a wine merchant, resided in the other ground floor apartment with his two sisters and a maid.
 Frederik Vallentin Werner, a furniture retailer, resided on the second floor with his wife Fredrike Clara Werner, their three-year-old daughter and a lodger (a customs officer).
 Werner's furniture shop was located on the first floor.
 Christian Rauch, a 77-year-old widow, resided on the third floor with her 45-year-old unmarried daughter Inger Marie Rauch.
 Hans Jensen Trelde, a barkeeper, resided in the basement with his wife Karen Kirstine Madsdatter Trelde, their five children (aged three to 15) and three maids.

 By 1850, the ground-floor apartment to the left was occupied by the businessman (grosserer) Heymann Israel Drucker (1819–1887), his one-year-old daughter Pauline Rosalie Drucken, his employee Michael Bendix Jacobsen, a wet nurse and a maid.
 Duncker's wife Sofie Henriques (1812–1896), a daughter of Ruben Henriques, is not mentioned in the census records.
 Johan Fredrick Reuch, a musician in the Royal Danish Orchestra, resided in the other ground floor apartment with his wife Ida Elisabeth Rauch née Omoth and a maid.
 Hans Jensen Trelde, a barkeeperand courier working for Klasselotteriet, resided in the basement with his wife Konen Kirstine Trelde, their four children and two maids.